IanWood1/TemplateLang/README.md

 # TemplateLang
 TemplateLang is a language within C++ that uses templates for calculations at both runtime and compile time.
 Goal of the mini-project was to explore C++ templates and learn what can be done with them.

+From the programs I have tested, Clang is able to evaluate programs as constexprs when  input is constexpr.
+In addition, it preforms decent at runtime and the compilers are able to inline/optimize alot of the calls.

 ## Usage
 ### Types